 All amendments will need to be made over the phone through our contact centre, except for the addition of optional extras (e.g. bed linen, Soccer Station passes, etc), which can be done via My Keycamp, or if you've booked via a Travel Agent, they will need to call on your behalf.
 Our staff will be happy to look at any amendment, subject to availability and terms.

-Please note that amendments to confirmed bookings, such as changes to the travel details, party details, parcs or dates for example, will be subject to amendment fees and may also impact your total holiday cost.
+Please note that amendments to confirmed bookings, such as changes to the travel details, party details, parcs or dates for example, will be subject to amendment fees of £25 (or £40 within 12 weeks of departure) and may also impact your total holiday cost.

 Pack in accordance to the time of year you are travelling.
 We offer a rough idea of temperature and hours of sunshine on each of the parc pages.

 Informality is the order of the day and you’ll be surprised how few items you need, especially if you plan to spend most of your time by the pool or at the beach.
 Do make sure you have something warm to wear in the evenings though.
 Also you will often find that swimming shorts are not allowed in parc pools due to health and hygiene legislation, so we strongly recommend you pack conventional swimwear.

 Don’t forget your sun cream and after-sun cream, mosquito repellent and any prescribed medication, as you may not be able to buy these items on site.

 If you are driving we recommend that you take a few basic groceries with you – particularly if you are arriving on a Sunday or a bank holiday when shops are closed.
 Consider taking tea, coffee, sugar, creamer, cereal, favourite tinned foods such as baked beans, washing up liquid and cloth, toilet paper and matches.
 Don’t forget towels and tea towels too.